-Mile 6.8 Mile 1.9

-A short distance beyond the entrance to Journal Center, you'll encounter two forks of the trail: to the left, you cross a railroad track and then stop at El Pueblo Road before crossing this small but busy street that parallels the much larger and much busier Paseo del Norte.
-Down the hill from here to the West is the North Valley and the Los Ranchos-Journal Center station of New Mexico's commuter/visitor train, the New Mexico Railrunner.
-Several times each day, you can catch the sleek red-and-yellow Railrunner south to downtown Albuquergue and Belen or north to Bernalillo and Santa Fe.
+Mile 6.8 Mile 1.9 A short distance beyond the entrance to Journal Center, you'll encounter two forks of the trail: to the left, you cross a railroad track and then stop at El Pueblo Road before crossing this small but busy street that parallels the much larger and much busier Paseo del Norte.
+Down the hill from here to the West is the North Valley and the Los Ranchos-Journal Center station of New Mexico's commuter/visitor train, the New Mexico Railrunner [there may be an .wmv file of the beep-beep somewhere on the web or available from the Railrunner].
+Several times each day, you can catch the sleek red-and-yellow Railrunner south to downtown Albuquerque and Belen or north to Bernalillo and Santa Fe.
 The trains are designed to carry bikes; more information and schedules are available at www.nmrailrunner.com.
 This bike trail to the west continues alongside Paseo del Norte and hooks up with the Paseo del Bosque Bike Trail and then continues across the Rio Grande to Albuquerque's West Side.

-But to continue north, keep right to descend beneath Paseo del Norte through another notch in the NDC.
+But to continue north, keep right to descend beneath Paseo del Norte through a notch in the NDC.
 Often as you head north from Paseo del Norte, you can smell the breakfast cereals and other products of the General Mills plant, just to the west.
 Straight as an arrow, the NDC continues north along a route decided long ago, partly because at the time it was developed, there was little building activity in the area, and land acquisition was not expensive.
 Now there's much more business use of this part of the city.

 You again dive under the next large east-west road, Alameda Blvd, a short mile later.
 Though the ride down the hill on Alameda to Second Street can be a little hair-raising, with little or no shoulder going over the train tracks, at that junction you reach a pretty bike path along Alameda that parallels all the vehicles heading over the Corrales Bridge.
 (The Paseo del Norte bike trail is a safer way to get to the valley.)
-If you're heading west this way, you veer a little to the southwest at Rio Grande Blvd. to stay on the bike trail, then past the large parking lot used by kayakers, runners, skaters, walkers, and bicyclists to turn left at the north end of the Paseo del Bosque Bike Trail, or right to access the old Corrales Bridge, now dedicated to walkers and cyclists.
+At Rio Grande Blvd., you veer a little to the southwest to stay on the bike trail, then past the large parking lot used by kayakers, runners, skaters, walkers, and bicyclists to turn left at the north end of the Paseo del Bosque Bike Trail, or left to access the old Corrales Bridge, now dedicated to walkers and cyclists.